PAGEANT - "Education is the future"

 dye is being applied to the fabric

-two of the women hold up the completed pice of fabric, dyed with an intricate pattern of blues and greens
+two women hold up the completed piece of fabric, dyed with an intricate pattern of blues and greens

 Other women's groups

-The selected links on the links page show how other women's groups are being helped in the Gambia.
+This section of our links page shows how other women's groups are being helped in the Gambia.
 Pageant's involvement could also spread to other communities.
 Families are already being helped with supplies of clothes and household items in the up-country villages of Bakalarr, Jarreng and Kalagi and it is mainly the women who are the organisers of distributing this sort of aid within the communities.

 Pageant is a UK Charity - Registered No 1093963